rob-myers/rob-myers.github.io/docs/various.md

 ## Game

-### Overview
+### Game Overview

-- Strongly influenced by Teleglitch
+ Strongly influenced by Teleglitch:
-  - same level design, including 3d walls
+  - same level design, including 3d walls.
-  - same kind of procedural generation
+  - same kind of procedural generation.
-  - same central mechanic i.e. explore/flee/attack
+  - same central mechanic i.e. explore/flee/attack.
-  - same objective i.e. escape military research base
+  - same objective i.e. escape military research base.
+  - _but_,
-  - _but_ the research is about near death experiences
+    - the research is about near death experiences.
-  - _and_ the enemies are from Tibetan Mythology
+    - Tibetan Buddhist Mythology.
-  - _and_ UI for movement and crafting will differ
+    - the UI for movement/crafting will differ.
-- Played from minimap perspective
+    - played from a minimap perspective.

-- Implemented via preact and CSS-in-JS, using SVG
-- Demonstrated __step-by-step__ via onsite babel + hmr
+Implemented via __preact__ and __CSS-in-JS,__ using __SVG__.
+This means it is possible to demonstrate __step-by-step__ via onsite babel and hot-module-reloading.

-### Detail
+### Story Overview

-- The company is again Militech, The research project is _Sensory Experiences in Intermediate States_.
+The company is again _Militech_.
+The research project is _Sensory Experiences in Intermediate States_.
+Their research proposal asks: _can bio-printed clones experience meditative states?_

-  - They use clones, which lack "direction", so must be synced to their originator.
+  - They use "fast baked" bio-printed clones.
+A fundamental problem in Clone Studies is their complete lack of "direction".
+They are only useful when mind-synced to their originator.
+They are not exact clones i.e. their cells are "tougher" via extremophile DNA.
-  - They study three intermediate states:
+  - The research project studies three intermediate states:
     - Awake (Clone studies)
     - Dream (Induced clone lucid dreams)
     - Death (Induced clone death and resuscitation).
+      - Whilst both prone, the originator mind-syncs the clone.
+      - The clone is oxygen-deprived and dies; the originator enters a coma.
+      - The originator experiences the brain-death of the clone for e.g. 5 days.
+      - The clone is resuscitated: possible via their extremophile DNA.
+      - The originator awakens and is un-synced.

 - How it all goes wrong.
-  - By experiencing death many times, the test subjects become expert meditators.
-They investigate the _dull lights_ (see Bardo Thodol) and continually escape the respective realms via resuscitation.
+  - Experiencing death countless times, the test subjects become expert meditators.
+They investigate the _dull lights_ (Bardo Thodol) and return via resuscitation, considering these experiences to be lucid dreams.
-  - Repeated _karmic reversal_ alerts other realms.
-They create a _karmic self loop_ by killing an originator while her clone is being resuscitated.
-It provides the first bridge between the realms.
+  - The test subjects continually attempt to "merge" with a character they encounter before resuscitation.
+Finally a breakthrough: a clone wakes up too.
+  - All the clones wake up.
+They enslave their originators, who become The Bridge.

 - This event is the precursor to _The Night Land_.
 - The research base AI will help you escape.
 The AI is also trying to save the other personnel and test subjects.
 You must work with the AI.
 - Minimap view because you are blind.
-Your blindness partially protects you against the "unleashed", because you cannot "see" your fears.
+Your blindness partially protects you against the "unleashed".
 You can still hear (represented via text, possibly sound).
+- The enemies are represented by the Base AI for optimum awareness and combat efficiency.
 - The weapons are batons, tasers, handguns, lasers, security turrets.
 There are also various visualisation/concentration techniques.

 The _Bardo Thodol_ says: